11 Fun Facts About Red Hair For National Redhead Day

 8. Thick and beautiful

-Each strand of red hair is generally thicker than other shades which compensate for the fact that redheads have less hair.
+Each strand of red hair is generally thicker than other shades, which compensates for the fact that redheads have less hair.
 They have – on average – 90,000 strands while blondes have 110,000, and brunettes have 140,000.

 9. Redheads change temperature quicker